 The following are probable causes and remedies for improper action of the Heater.
-See TROUBLESHOOTING for the symptoms and references to the corrective maintenance actions to be taken.

 - CM1.
 The temperature gage or steam pressure gage, or the steam supply pressure gage ahead of the Control Valve, may read wrong.
 Check each with a gage which is known to be correct. - CM2.
 Steam pressure is too low.
 Check the steam supply pressure gage ahead of the Control Valve.
 If the reading is low, adjust the steam supply pressure to that which is required.
 If there is a restriction in the steam supply line, the gage reading will drop excessively when the Heater calls for full steam even though the pressure appears to be normal when the load is light.
-If the steam supply pressure is correct, the steam pressure gage (below the Control Box) reading should reach design pressure for steam in the coils as the Heater hot water outlet temperature drops.
+If the steam supply pressure is correct, the steam pressure gage (below the Control Box) reading should reach design pressure for steam in the coils as the Heater temperature drops.
 If it does not, check the operation of the Control Valve. - CM3.
 Cold Water pressure is low.
 Check and correct, if necessary, the Water pressure to the Heater. - CM4.
 Static pressure of the Cold Water is too high.

-Make the necessary corrections to bring the Water pressure below that for which the Relief Valve is set. - CM5.
+Make the necessary corrections to bring the Water pressure below that for which the Relief Valve(s) is set. - CM5.
 Water to be heated is preheated too hot.
 Reduce the preheating to a temperature at least 10°F under the desired Heater hot water outlet temperature. - CM6.
 Condensate return piping has not been installed so that the Condensate drains freely by gravity and/or the Condensate check valve leaks or has failed.
-If necessary, rearrange the Condensate return piping per step 6e under INSTALLATION above.
+If necessary, rearrange the Condensate return piping per Step 6e under INSTALLATION above.
 Inspect the check valve and replace it if it is leaking or has failed.
 Also, check to make sure that there is no restriction in the Condensate drain line. - CM7.
 Steam supply line is not properly trapped.
-Install a trap as indicated in the Figures HE-107-2 through HE-107-5. - CM8.
-Leaking shutoff valve in the by-pass line, if any, around the Control Valve.
-Maintain the shutoff valve to shut tight. - CM9.
+Install a trap as indicated in Figure HE-104-2, HE-104-3, HE-104-4, or HE-104-5. - CM8.
+Leaking stop valve in by-pass line, if any, around the Steam Control Valve.
+Maintain the stop valve to shut tight. - CM9.
 Lack of expansion capability in the hot water system.
 Insert an expansion tank in the outlet hot water line close to the Heater. - CM10.
 Insufficient shock absorbers.
 Insert shock absorbers (water hammer arresters) in both